kenlukas/teractf/CTFs/teractf2025/OSINT-DragonsBeHere/README.md

 ![Drill](./drill_down.png)

-From there, I just scrolled down the page until I got the inventory number aka the flag.
-NOTE: If you looked at the English version of the page it didn't translate the Inventory Number to English.
+From there, I just scrolled down the page until I got the inventory number, aka the flag.
+NOTE: If you looked at the English version of the page, the Inventory Number wasn't translated.
 Crazy:

 ![flag](./flag.png)